newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trade-license.md

 * [Master plumber](https://www.njconsumeraffairs.gov/plu/Pages/default.aspx)
 * [Pool and spa service contractor and pool and spa builder and installer](https://www.njconsumeraffairs.gov/pool/Pages/default.aspx)

-:::callout{ showHeader="true" headerText="" showIcon="true" calloutType="conditional" }
+:::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-Confirmation that you, your employees, or subcontractors have the required trade licenses
+Confirmation that you, your employees, or subcontractors have the required trade licenses.

 :::